link422/F24_Team3_TennisBallCollector/Reports/Conceptual Design.md

 # Resources

   The project requires hardware and software resources to create and efficient, portable, and cost-effective remote-controlled tennis ball collector.
 Key hardware includes the RC transmitter, receiver, Raspberry Pi 4B, battery, LCD, vibration motor, DC motors, wheels, and sensors such as the photoelectric sensor for ball detection.
 Additionally, lab equipment like oscilloscopes and computers for interfacing with the processor will be necessary for testing.
 The components for prototyping are relatively inexpensive, and the total estimated cost for prototyping is $1,000.
+This cost allows for testing of components in case they break

   The software resources include CAD software for designing the final version of the collector.
 Additionally, developmental environments for programming Raspberry Pi and any RF control system testing will be essential.
 The software resources will be used to design, simulate, and test the functionality of the tennis ball collector.